Tool Calling System

 registry.register(get_weather)

-for call in resp.tool_calls or []:
+for call in response.tool_calls or []:

 name = call.get("name")